tenstorrent/tt-metal/docs/source/ttnn/ttnn/usage.rst

 11. Visualize using Web Browser
 -------------------------------

-Set the following environment variables as needed
+Set the following environment variables as needed.

 .. code-block:: bash